lumixen/esphome-hlink-ac/README.md

 climate:
   - platform: hlink_ac
     name: "SNXXXXXX"
-    hvac_actions: true # Set to false if you don't need HVAC actions.
+    hvac_actions: true # Remove or set to false if you don't need HVAC actions.
     supported_presets: # Presets are disabled by default.
 Remove this if your AC does not support Leave Home mode.
       - AWAY